Welcome to my blog Lover of Wisdom,

-After more than 15 years, it is still going strong, with more valuable content
+After more than 15 years, it's still going strong, with more valuable content

 than ever before.

-ALKISTIS-TV® weekly episodes are viewed by CEOs and top executives
+ALKISTIS-TV® weekly episodes are viewed by people with all types of backgrounds,

 If you are new to my blog, enter your name & email